SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Examples in Different Clusters

 \section{Examples in Different Clusters}

-We provide the full version of \cref{fig:examples}, which compares data points in the same and different clusters based on training trajectories, in \cref{fig:ex-down-full}, \cref{fig:ex-up-full} and \cref{fig:ex-double-full}.
+We compare data points in the same and different clusters based on training trajectories, in \cref{fig:ex-down-full}, \cref{fig:ex-up-full} and \cref{fig:ex-double-full}.
 We can observe that examples with similar training trajectories have the same question format.
 Therefore, balanced sampling from all clusters can ensure different types of examples can be covered in the selected subset of training data.